We Can Work It Out: Recording

 The Beatles recorded "We Can Work It Out" at EMI Studios (later Abbey Road Studios) in London on 20 October 1965, during the sessions for their Rubber Soul album.
-Along with Lennon's "Day Tripper", the song was earmarked for the non-album single that would accompany the release of the new LP.
+Along with Lennon's "Day Tripper", the song was earmarked for a non-album single that would accompany the release of the new LP.
 The band taped a satisfactory basic track in just two takes.
 With nearly eleven hours dedicated to the song, however, it was by far their longest expenditure of studio time up to that point.
 A vocal overdubbing session took place on 29 October.

 No record exists of the band members' exact contributions to the recording, leading to uncertainty regarding the playing of some of the instruments.
 Reduced to a single track in the final mix, where it was placed hard left in the stereo image, the group's initial performance consisted of acoustic guitar, bass, tambourine and drums.
 While musicologist Walter Everett credits these parts to Lennon, McCartney, Harrison and Ringo Starr, respectively, authors Jean-Michel Guesdon and Philippe Margotin suggest that McCartney, as the song's main composer, was the acoustic guitarist and Lennon instead played bass.
 Two harmonium parts were overdubbed, using EMI's Mannborg harmonium.

 Promotional films

 For the first time for one of their singles, the Beatles filmed promotional clips for "We Can Work It Out" and "Day Tripper".
 Subsequently, known as the "Intertel Promos", these clips were intended as a way to save the band having to appear in person on popular British television shows such as Ready Steady Go! and Top of the Pops, and also ensured that the Beatles reached their large international audience.

-Filming took place at Twickenham Film Studios in south-west London on 23 November 1965, with Joe McGrath as director.
-The Beatles made a total of ten black-and-white promos that day, filming clips for the new songs as well as for their previous hit singles "I Feel Fine", "Ticket to Ride" and "Help!"
+Filming took place at Twickenham Studios in Twickenham, London on 23 November 1965, with Joe McGrath as director.
+The Beatles made a total of ten black-and-white videos that day, filming clips for the new songs as well as for their previous hit singles "I Feel Fine", "Ticket to Ride" and "Help!"
 Three of the films were mimed performances of "We Can Work It Out", in all of which Lennon was seated at a harmonium.

 The most frequently broadcast of the three was a straightforward performance piece with the group wearing black suits.
 In the description of Rolling Stone journalist Rob Sheffield: "At first, they're playing it all straight in their suits, until John sets out to make Paul crack up on camera.
 He makes it impossible for anyone else to keep a straight face – by the end, he's playing the organ with his feet."
 Another clip shows the group wearing the stage suits from their Shea Stadium performance on 15 August.
 The third clip opens with a still photograph of Lennon with a sunflower in front of his eye.

 One of the November 1965 promo films was included in the Beatles' 2015 video compilation 1, and the third promo clip was included in the three-disc versions of the compilation, titled 1+.